A VERSION OF THIS WEBPAGE IS AVAILABLE AS A PODCAST HERE

 On behalf of the church, the Bishop of Leiria-Fatima pronounced the apparitions of Fatima as worthy of belief in 1930, and to this day the town of Fatima attracts many pilgrims to its Basilica.

 Sister Lucia later revealed the first two of three secrets of Fatima Our Lady gave her and her cousins.
 These included a description of Hell and the need for devotion to Mary’s Immaculate Heart and for Russia’s conversion, mentioned earlier.

 In addition, Mary warned of World War II, Communist expansion, great wars and persecutions and the “annihilation of nations” if her requests went unheeded.
 The third secret was revealed by the Church in 2000 but its contents are the subject of controversy, as spelled out in this website.

-So, in summing up, Our Lady’s Peace plan involves our praying the rosary, preferably daily, and offering up our hardships to God for the forgiveness of sins and in reparation to Mary’s Immaculate Heart.
+Going back to Our Lady’s Peace plan, it involves our praying the rosary, preferably daily, and offering up our hardships to God for the forgiveness of sins and in reparation to Mary’s Immaculate Heart.
 (The third of the Fatima prayers mentioned above, the one Our Lady taught for sacrifices is a good one for this, and it’s easy to remember as well!)

 In addition, it’s a good idea to say prayers and do penance for other people’s transgressions as well as for our own.
 In the end, we’re all in this journey towards salvation together!

 As Our Lady told Lucia, Francisco and Jacinta, after they had seen Hell, “pray a great deal and make many sacrifices, for many souls go to Hell because they have no one to pray and make sacrifices for them.”